nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **ArrayList:** acts as a dynamic array, where items can be easily added and removed.

+**TreeMap:** sorts and stores key-value pairs.
+The key-value pairs are sorted according to the natural ordering of its keys, or by a Comparator provided at map creation time.

 **Subclass:** To say class `A` is a subclass of class `B` would mean that class `A` inherits from class `B`.
 A subclass inherits attributes and methods from the parent class.

 **Exceptions:** is any event that interrupts the normal flow of program execution, due to an unwanted event which cannot be controlled by developers

 <br>